Dud3core-webdev/ngx-fluent-design-ui/projects/ngx-fluent-design/README.md

 # NGXFluentDesign UI
 An open-source, Angular implementation of Microsoft's Fluent Design system.
 Based off designs found in the official [Figma File](https://aka.ms/FluentToolkits/Web/Figma)

+## Latest Changes
+- Reduced production bundle size by only included styles that we need.
+- Refactored textfields and created textarea components.
+- Created alerts
+- Created a Panel Component
+- General refactors

 ## WARNING
 We've only tested this package with Angular 11.
 We are working out a plan to support multiple versions of Angular, but for now use at your own risk!